-Recent research shows many injuries and illnesses that should be included on OSHA logs, in SOII reports and in workers' compensation claims databases are missing.
+Recent research shows many injuries and illnesses that should be included on OSHA logs, in SOII reports, and in workers' compensation claims databases are missing.
 Estimates of the undercount in the cases used in the SOII range from 20 to 70 percent, depending on the research method and state studied.
-Some OSHA-recordable cases are reported in workers' compensation claims databases but are not included in the OSHA log or the SOII report.
-Some injuries and illnesses are not reported at all.
+Some OSHA-recordable cases are reported in workers' compensation claims databases but are not included in the OSHA log or the SOII report, and some injuries and illnesses are not reported at all.

-BLS and its research partners have engaged in a multi-faceted research program to understand the causes of the undercount and to reduce its size.
-BLS undercount research is accessible at www.bls.gov/iif/undercount.htm.
+BLS undercount research is accessible www.bls.gov/iif/undercount.htm.